JonAbrams/SpaceAce/README.md

 If the space's state is an array, setState will throw an error.
 Use `replaceState` instead.

 Often used to apply async data to a state.
-Use `bindTo` to apply changes caused by the user.
+Use `apply` to apply changes caused by the user.

 e.g.